-However, if the statement of defence is not filed within the deadline, the court shall allow the defendant a short period of grace.
-If the statement of defence is not filed by the end of the period of grace, the court shall make a final decision where it is in a position to make a decision.
+If the statement of defence is not filed within the deadline, the court shall, however, allow the defendant a short period of grace.
+If the statement of defence is not filed by the end of the period of grace, the court shall make a final decision where it is in a position to decide.
 Otherwise, it shall summon the parties to the main hearing (article 223 CPC).

-Duration of proceedings How long does it typically take a court of first instance to render a decision?
+25 How long does it typically take a court of first instance to render a decision?

 The duration of legal proceedings depends on the complexity of the case and the workload of the court concerned.
 As a rule, civil proceedings at first instance hardly ever take less than one year (Girsberger/Peter, Aussergerichtliche Konfliktlösung, 2019, paragraph 474).
-A statistic of the High Court of the Canton of Zurich of 2019 shows that 75 per cent of first instance civil proceedings before the single judge are finished within six months.
-Before the collegial court, 50 per cent of cases are finished within 12 months.
+A statistic of the High Court of the Canton of Zurich of 2020 shows that 85 per cent of first instance civil proceedings before the single judge are finished within six months.
+Before the collegial court, 80 per cent of cases are finished within 12 months.